The Impact of implementing the Public Entities Corporate Governance Act (PECG Act) Chapter 10:31 by State Owned Enterprises (SOEs) in Zimbabwe.

 References

 Boroma V. (2020).
 Corporate Governance and State Entities decay in Zimbabwe.
-Harare: Zimbabwe Independent.
-Available at https://energycentral.com/news/corporate-governance-and-state-entities-decay-zim
+Harare: Zimbabwe Independent. https://energycentral.com/news/corporate-governance-and-state-entities-decay-zim

 David, C. Y. N., Chang, Y. W., & Low, S. C. (2021).
 Corporate Governance Mechanisms with Firm Performance: A Study on Malaysia's and Hong Kong's Real Estate Investment Trust (REITs) Public Listed Companies.
 Journal of Governance Risk Management Compliance and Sustainability, 1(1), 62-75.
 Available at https://doi.org/10.31098/jgrcs.v1i1.511